 I shuffled uncomfortably as he added, ‘And I don’t like the sound of exactly – in fact, I don’t like the way this conversation is heading.’

 I picked up the abandoned newspaper and began to smooth and fold it methodically.
 ‘It’s just that I saw in the local paper that the young girl who assists the vet is…’

 John’s interruption swift, ‘She’s always appealing for a home for unwanted pets.
 I don’t want some traumatised animal here.’

 I waved the rolled newspaper in the direction of the chair, ‘John!
 Goldie was from the pound.’
 He flinched.

 Goldie placed a protective paw on John’s knee and he rubbed her chest.
 She snuggled a wet snout between his leg and the arm of the chair, waited for her fur to be ruffled in favourite spots.
 Contrite, John said, ‘ but she was a puppy, love…’ and I finished the sentence, ‘… who had been mistreated.’

 I took a deep breath.
 ‘Well he’s…’

 With memories stirred, John interjected while vigorously rubbing Goldie behind her ears, ‘I remember this one when we first spotted her at the RSPCA pound.
-Like a cross between a Labrador and a giraffe.
-Never seen such long legs on a pup.’
+Never seen such long legs on a pup, a cross between a Labrador and a giraffe.’

 ‘As well as Lab, Whippet, or Greyhound,’ added John, ‘a real Heinz 57 variety.’